bauerbrett/Studying/README.md

     - Delete: Remove a key-value pair.
     - Examples: Item #1 in main.go

-Let's explore some examples of these data structures.

 Primitive Data Structures
 Imagine you're making a shopping list.
 What do you need?
 Probably fruits, vegetables, snacks, maybe some cleaning supplies.
 Each of these items can be considered an individual data element - a building block of your list.
 Primitive data structures in programming are similar.
 They are the simplest form of data structures and include: